0xfiending/abi-converter-cli-rs/README.md

 - json => pretty JSON
 - json-mini => JSON-minified
 - ethers => ethers-rs
+- all => converts to all available formats, i.e. if sol -> all, the output will be json, json-mini, and ethers.

 convert recommended usage: $ abi_converter_cli -- --cmd convert --in tmp.json --itype json --otype ethers